rohansanjay/reading/Self_Development/Atomic_Habits.md

 - "A craving is just a specific manifestation of a deeper, underlying motive."
 - "Habits are the entry point, not the end point."
 - "When you automate as much of your life as possible, you can spend your effort on the tasks machines cannot do yet."
+- "Word with the grain of human nature, not against it."

 ### Chapter 1: The Surprising Power of Atomic Haibts
 - improving by 1% isn't notable (or noticable), but it is meaningful in the long run